CiscoDevNet/sastre/README.md

 Sastre can also be used as an SDK to other applications, further information is available on [DevNet Sastre SDK](https://developer.cisco.com/docs/sdwan/#!sastre-sdk-overview).

+[Sastre-Ansible](https://github.com/CiscoDevNet/sastre-ansible) is an Ansible Collection that exposes Sastre commands to Ansible Playbooks as a set of tasks and lookup plugins.
+Allowing users to build-up on Sastre functionality to create larger automation workflows.

 Support enquires can be sent to sastre-support@cisco.com.

 Note on vManage release support:
-- Sastre 1.22 officially supports up to vManage 20.10.
+- Sastre 1.23 officially supports up to vManage 20.11.
 Newer vManage releases normally work without problems, just lacking support to the newer features added to that particular vManage release.

 ## Sastre and Sastre-Pro